angular/angular/aio/content/guide/deployment.md

 1. When the build is complete, make a copy of `docs/index.html` and name it `docs/404.html`.
 1. Commit your changes and push.
-1. On the GitHub project page, go to Settings and scroll down to the GitHub Pages section to configure the site to [publish from the docs folder](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).
+1. On the GitHub project page, go to Settings and select the Pages option from the left sidebar to configure the site to [publish from the docs folder](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).
 1. Click Save.
 1. Click on the GitHub Pages link at the top of the GitHub Pages section to see your deployed application.
     The format of the link is `https://<user_name>.github.io/<project_name>`.